 You’ve probably also noticed that sweating pushes you to work even harder.
 When the sweat starts dripping, it’s a nice psychological motivator that you’re paying your dues and putting in the work, which pushes you to get in the zone and work even harder.

 WHAT IS THE BEST SAUNA SUIT FOR MMA, BOXING AND WEIGHT LOSS?

 The best sauna suits and sweat suits have a rubberized inside lining (rubber isn’t breathable, which increases body temperature and limits the cooling effect of sweating) and are made with a high quality polyester exterior shell.
-In our case, we’ve added some features to take the sauna suit to the next level – adjustable wrist straps, adjustable ankle straps, a drawstring waist and a cinched neck.
+In our case, we’ve added some features to take the sauna suit to the next level – adjustable wrist straps, ankle straps, a drawstring waist and a cinched neck.
 These features prevent heat escape, which increases body temperature, boosts caloric burn and sweating.
 They also look pretty great – it doesn’t hurt to look good during your training.
 I personally don’t like extremely baggy clothing, so this is a nice combination of functionality and style.

-We designed the Contender Sauna Suit alongside some of the world’s experts in athletic-wear manufacturing.
+We designed the Contender Sauna Suit alongside athletes and some of the world’s experts in athletic-wear manufacturing.
 Not only is it effective (makes you sweat.. a lot), but it’s also made with premium materials to ensure a lasting service.
 No more rips after one hard training session or an overextended roundhouse kick.
 It truly is the best sauna suit for MMA, boxing and weight loss out there.